 I can't tell you how common it is for plans to change in a matter of seconds.
 You'll stroll up to a 200 cap venue you've had your eye on for hours, only to be met by 500 others all expecting to get in.
 What now?
 1) If you're on top of your sh**, you can zip right to the front with a fast pass.
 2) You have no idea what a fast pass is and now it's time find someone else to see.
 Moral of the story, if there's an artist you just HAVE to see, be sure to check on fast passes for that show.
 You'll have to snag a special ticket pretty early on in the morning and be warned, they're almost always guaranteed to be out of fast passes by 10-11am.

 Otherwise, go out with a friend and discover your new favorite band.
 That's what you're there for after all, right?

 ...
 LIKE WAY IN ADVANCE.

 "I would say book your place way in advance!
 We ended up with a good spot but ideally it would have been closer and cheaper (maybe we would have found that if we booked earlier)."

-Okay, I have to be honest again, this trip would never have been as fun as it was, if it weren't for Sarah.
-The brilliant (and risky) idea of inviting eight strangers/classmates to split costs of an Airbnb, I made connections and memories that will last a lifetime.
-Book as early as possible to ensure you're not going to be paying for an Airbnb with your first born child.
+Okay, I have to be honest again, this trip would have never been as fun as it was, if it weren't for Sarah.
+Inviting eight strangers/classmates to split costs of an Airbnb for a week was a brilliant (and risky) decision.
+By the end of it all, we all felt like we'd each made genuine connections with each other and enough memories to last a lifetime.
+Bottom line, book as early as possible to ensure you're not going to be paying for an Airbnb with your first born child.
 When we say this is a big f*****g deal, we mean it.
-If you're reading this and it's February or later, good luck.
+If you're reading this and it's February or later, we wish you the best.

 To Sleep or Not To Sleep?